melanielaporte/Engineering-Project-Template/README.md

 - Milestone: PCB mechanical fit test, (PCB mockup with connector fits enclosure with cables etc...)
 - Component placement for optimum routing and heat and Electromatnetic compatibility.
 Then route.
 - Review by fabricator of PCB against design rules.
+- Inventory and order parts including PCB and stencile.
+- Assemble first unit(s) and engineering test.
+- Engineering revise and relese for rest of Prototype Run.
+Update of engineering, sales, legal documentation with photographs measurements of real hardware.
+- Changes and repeat all of above for Pilot Run (First selleable units with serial numbers etc).